 So while you’re spending your time on the other things that matter, we take care of picking up the fresh, high-quality food you’ve ordered from a range of specialist shops or markets.
 More than that, shopping at YourGrocer means we’re working together to support independent businesses and build communities.
 Economic studies have regularly shown that buying local results in a higher percentage of shop takings going back into the local area than they do from big retailers answering to their shareholders or funding marketing campaigns.

-YourGrocer started small, but we’ve grown to include more than 60 family-owned shops, including Aunt Maggie’s Organics in Balaclava, La Manna Fresh in Brunswick or North Carlton Quality Meats, as well as stores at the Prahran, Preston, South Melbourne or Queen Victoria markets, which are renowned for the standard of their produce.
+YourGrocer started small, but we’ve grown to include more than 60 family-owned shops across Melbourne, from Napoli Quality Fruit Market in Williamstown all the way to Rustica Sourdough in South Yarra, as well as stores at the Prahran, Preston, South Melbourne and Queen Victoria markets, which are renowned for the standard of their produce.

 The loyal customers who jumped on board in those early days showed us that Melburnians thought we were onto something, and we think they’re right.